01 of 11

 DIY Mounted Moose Costume for Cats

 There’s a long line of hilarious costumes that involve sticking your cat’s face through random objects.
 First, there was cat breading.
-Then, there was pizza cat.
+Then, there was the pizza cat.
 What’s next?
 Turning your kitty into a wall-mounted moose.
 A few common crafting supplies—like felt, cardstock, and a hot glue gun—as well as some wood grain-patterned paper can transform your domesticated house cat into an adorable, wild woodland creature.Continue to 3 of 11 below.

 03 of 11